A step by step guide for first-time buyers; how to position yourself for a successful transition on to the UK property ladder.

 Secondly, Mortgage deposit.

 You’re going to need money in order to pay the deposit on your mortgage.
 The average mortgage lender will request that you are able to make a minimum down payment of 10% of the price of the property you are seeking to purchase.
-This is called your deposit (Some lenders accept a 5% deposit and if they won’t, the governments Help to Buy Equity Loan Scheme makes it possible to purchase with a 5% deposit on selected New Build homes.
-You can read all about the Help to Buy scheme in our Help to Buy Guide).
+This is called your deposit (Some lenders accept a 5% deposit and if they won’t, the governments Help to Buy: Equity Loan, subject to eligibility, terms and conditions, makes it possible to purchase with a 5% deposit on selected New Build homes.
+You can read all about the Help to Buy: Equity Loan in our Help to Buy Guide).
 You’re required to make a deposit payment to give the bank a buffer against potential fluctuations in the market price of your property.
+Getting started is as easy as contacting your local Help to Buy: Equity Loan agent.

 It is important to note that it’s illegal to use borrowed money to make a deposit payment on a mortgage.
 It must either be your own money or it must have been gifted to you.
 If the funds are coming from a third party as a gift (parents, spouse or a friend) then you must be able to provide proof that this money is a gift, and that the sender does not expect the money to be returned at a later date.
 The proof is usually given in the form of a signed letter from the sender, confirming that the money has been gifted rather than lent.